-Big risks are taken in the resolution of the film with Ralph and Vanellope – whose friendship was forged over feelings of mutual marginalisation and preventing the destruction of Vanellope’s home – levelling up from where they started in Wreck-It-Ralph.
+Big risks are taken in the resolution of the film with Ralph and Vanellope – whose friendship was forged over feelings of mutual marginalization and preventing the destruction of Vanellope’s home – leveling up from where they started in Wreck-It-Ralph.

 Cats, flossing, makeup tutorials, food shaped like celebrities and all, Ralph Breaks the Internet embraces the viral sensations which occupy our screens right now, with Ralph and Vanellope sure to win over crowds in this profoundly fun entry from Disney.